Spicy Cole Slaw

 In addition to being a perfect side, this cole slaw also tastes divine when it gets piled on top of homemade Slow Cooker Pulled Pork Sandwiches!
 Have you had cole slaw on a pulled pork sandwich before?
 It’s fabulous!

-• 5 cups cabbage (I used half red, and have green)
+• 5 cups cabbage I used half red and half green cabbage

 • 1 cup shredded carrots